 Shores are dynamic elements of the Texas coast that constantly change position due to local erosion and deposition.
 In some places these processes along with human activities cause changes in other physical attributes such as sediment composition, sediment textures, and nearshore slopes.
 The lengths and types of shores also determine their economic and recreational value, their ability to support certain plant and animal communities, and their value as productive nesting and nursery grounds for certain threatened and endangered species.
 Knowing shoreline characteristics also provides a fundamental basis for oil spill response and contingency planning and for post-spill damage assessments.
-Thus there are a number of reasons why an inventory of shoreline attributes in Texas would provide valuable information and should be included in the Natural Resources Inventory (NRI) of the coast.

-The purpose of this coastal mapping project was to produce a set of large-scale, high-quality maps of shoreline characteristics of the upper Texas coast that were suitable for digitization and incorporation into a geographic information system (GIS).
-The shoreline maps and digital databases form an integral component of the Texas Natural Resources Inventory, and they also represent a significant element of Environmental Sensitivity Index (ESI) maps used for oil spill response and contingency planning by the State trustee agencies.
+The purpose of this coastal mapping project was to produce a set of large-scale, high-quality maps of shoreline characteristics of the central Texas coast that were suitable for digitization and incorporation into a geographic information system (GIS).
+The shoreline maps and digital databases represent a significant component of Environmental Sensitivity Index (ESI) maps used for oil spill response and contingency planning by the State trustee agencies.

 Inventories of shoreline types and updated ESI maps are needed for the entire Texas coast.
 However, the enormous size of the area, limited manpower capable of this specialized mapping, and limited funding resources prevent completion of this important work in a single year.
-The Sabine to Sargent region was selected as the first priority area primarily because the extant wetlands are environmentally sensitive and a large volume of oil is transported through major shipping channels and the Intracoastal Waterway of the region.
-The Sabine to Sargent region contains highly diverse shoreline types that undergo closely-spaced changes because the regional geology and shoreline orientations are diverse and human modifications of the shore are extensive and highly varied.
-The large estuaries and bays, barrier islands, navigation channels, and spoil islands of the region create more than 700 miles of shoreline that are represented on approximately 40 topographic quadrangle maps (Figure 1).
+The Matagorda to Corpus region was selected as the second priority area primarily because the extant wetlands are environmentally sensitive and a large volume of oil is transported through major shipping channels and the Intracoastal Waterway of the region.
+The region contains highly diverse shoreline types that undergo closely-spaced changes because the regional geology and shoreline orientations are diverse and human modifications of the shore are extensive and highly varied.
+The large estuaries and bays, barrier islands, navigation channels, and spoil islands of the region create more than 860 miles of shoreline that are represented on 57 topographic quadrangle maps (Figure 1).
 A list of the quadrangle maps used as base maps is given in Table 1.